Julie McCullough: Modeling

 McCullough worked as a model in her teens before moving to California.
 In 1983, McCullough graduated from high school and was living in Allen, Texas, when a photographer approached her to pose for Playboy magazine.
 She became a Playboy model appearing in four issues: February 1985 (on the cover and as part of a "Girls of Texas" pictorial), February 1986 (as Playmate of the Month), September 1986 (on the cover and as part of a "Farmer's Daughters" pictorial) and October 1989 (a post-Growing Pains compilation of her first three shoots with extra pictures).

-She also appeared on the cover of "Inside Sports" magazine's swimsuit issue.
+She also appeared on the cover of "Inside Sports" magazine's swimsuit issue and made posters for Harley-Davidson.

 In 1989, officials of North Carolina Azalea Festival stripped Julie McCullough of her crown as Azalea Queen of Wilmington, because of controversy surrounding her appearance as a Playboy centerfold.

 In 2004, McCullough voiced herself as a tutorial guide in the video game Playboy: The Mansion.